Dillinger Gang: Activities

 To obtain more supplies, the gang attacked the state police arsenals in Auburn, Indiana and Peru, Indiana, stealing machine guns, rifles, revolvers, ammunition, and bulletproof vests.
 On October 23, 1933, the gang robbed the Central National Bank & Trust Company in Greencastle, Indiana, making off with $74,802.
 They then headed to Chicago to hide out.

 The gang traveled to Racine, Wisconsin and robbed the American Bank and Trust Company, making off with $28,000.
 On December 14, 1933, CPD Detective William Shanley was killed.
 The police had been put on high alert and suspected the Dillinger gang of involvement in the robbery of the Unity Trust And Savings Bank of $8,700 the day before.
 The robbery was eventually determined to have been the work of another outfit.
 Shanley was following up on a tip that one of the gang's cars was being serviced at a local garage.
 John "Red" Hamilton showed up at the garage that afternoon.
 When Shanley approached him, Hamilton pulled a pistol and shot him twice, killing Shanley, then escaped.
-Shanley's murder led to the Chicago Police Department's establishment of a forty-man "Dillinger Squad."
+Shanley's murder led to the Chicago Police Department's establishment of a forty-man "Dillinger Squad".

 Daytona Beach, Florida

 Dillinger and Evelyn Frechette were at a house on Daytona Beach, Florida on December 19.
 A day or two later they were joined by members of his gang; these were Pierpont, Makley, Russell Clark and Opal Long.
-Edwin Utter was the caretaker who occupied the garage apartment at the same address, and he told how the couples didn't bother anyone (they "kept to themselves") and had no outside contacts, as far as he knew, and he didn't see anyone visit them.
+Edwin Utter was the caretaker who occupied the garage apartment at the same address, and he told how the couples did not bother anyone (they "kept to themselves") and had no outside contacts, as far as he knew, and he did not see anyone visit them.
 To Utter the group had the appearance of gangsters.
 Someone in the group at some time mentioned to him they were coming from Chicago.
 Utter said the group received a considerable amount of mail.
-After the gang had gone, several letters came addressed to Frank Kirtley (an alias of Dillinger), J.C.
-Davies (alias of Makley), and J.C.
-Evans (an alias of Pierpont), but as the gang had not left a forwarding addresses, they were returned to the postman.
+After the gang had gone, several letters came addressed to Frank Kirtley (an alias of Dillinger), J. C. Davies (alias of Makley), and J. C. Evans (an alias of Pierpont), but as the gang had not left a forwarding addresses, they were returned to the postman.

 Utter stated there was considerable drinking going on, especially at night.
 He said the gang stayed at the cottage until about January 12, leaving at night.
 This January date would have posed yet another problem for Dillinger's defense team had he gone to trial for Officer O'Malley's killing.